-Cumulative effects include the effects of future State, tribal, local, or private actions that are reasonably certain to occur in the Action Area considered in this biological opinion.
+"Cumulative effects" are those effects of future state or private activities, not involving Federal activities, that are reasonably certain to occur within the action area of the Federal action subject to consultation (50 CFR 402.02).
 Future Federal actions that are unrelated to the proposed action are not considered in this section because they require separate consultation pursuant to section 7 of the ESA.

-During this consultation, NMFS searched for information on future State, tribal, local, or private actions that were reasonably certain to occur in the Action Area.
-Most of the Action Area includes federal military reserves or is outside of territorial waters of the United States of America, which would preclude the possibility of future state, tribal, or local action that would not require some form of federal funding or authorization.
+During this consultation, NMFS searched for information on future State, tribal, local, or private actions that were reasonably certain to occur in the action area.
+Most of the action area includes federal military reserves or is outside of territorial waters of the United States of America, which would preclude the possibility of future state, tribal, or local action that would not require some form of federal funding or authorization.
 NMFS conducted electronic searches of business journals, trade journals, and newspapers using First Search, Google, and other electronic search engines.
-Those searches produced no evidence of future private action in the Action Area that would not require federal authorization or funding and is reasonably certain to occur.
-As a result, NMFS is not aware of any actions of this kind that are likely to occur in the Action Area during the reasonably foreseeable future.
+Those searches produced no evidence of future private action in the action area that would not require federal authorization or funding and is reasonably certain to occur.
+As a result, NMFS is not aware of any actions of this kind that are likely to occur in the action area during the reasonably foreseeable future.